Note: This page contains affiliate links.

 Blogging Services and Resources

 The same is true for the many different programs that I use for blogging.
-So, I’ve tried to round up all the programs, companies, and services that really help to make life easier and provide a great service.
+So, I’ve tried to round up all the programs, companies, and services that really help make life easier and provide a great service.

 Intuit Quickbooks Self-Employed

 I’ve just started using QuickBooks Online and love it.
 The online portal and app are so easy and helpful.
-It links to all of my business’ bank accounts and helps me manage all of my income and expense tracking.
+It links to all of my business bank accounts and helps me manage all of my income and expense tracking.

-QuickBooks is the #1 Accounting Software in the US, Intuit QuickBooks Self-Employed – Helps freelancers automatically track mileage, expenses, and deductions, and prepare for quarterly taxes.
+QuickBooks is the #1 Accounting Software in the US, Intuit QuickBooks Self-Employed – Helps freelancers automatically track mileage, expenses, and deductions and prepare for quarterly taxes.
 QuickBooks Self-Employed: Untangle Business and Personal Spending.
 Start Your Free 30-Day Trial!

 MeetEdgar